 Explore Our Work

-As the nonpartisan national forum for the 56 state and territory attorneys general and their staff, NAAG serves attorneys general by promoting the exchange of knowledge on subjects of importance to attorneys general and their staff, fostering engagement and cooperation on legal and law enforcement issues, and providing training, research, and analysis to attorneys general and their staff.
+As the nonpartisan national forum for the 56 state and territory attorneys general and their staff, we serve attorneys general by promoting the exchange of knowledge on subjects of importance to attorneys general and their staff, fostering engagement and cooperation on legal and law enforcement issues, and providing training, research, and analysis to attorneys general and their staff.

 Training and Research

-NAAG provides high-quality, non-partisan training, research, and resources to state and territory attorney general offices through its training and research arm, The National Attorneys General Training & Research Institute (NAGTRI).
+We provides high-quality, non-partisan training, research, and resources to state and territory attorney general offices.

-NAAG and NAGTRI have established several centers to provide thought leadership, specialized training, research, and resources in specific disciplines.
+We have established three centers to provide leadership, specialized training, research, and resources in specific disciplines.